 - confidence to approach new situations and approach new people

 - realistic optimism

 - positive self image and self esteem.

-What young people can do to focus on wellbeing and resilience
+How can students focus on wellbeing and resilience?

 In a practical sense developing and improving on setting realistic and achievable goals, problem solving and social skills all contribute to wellbeing and resiliency.
 Other important skills include identifying and becoming aware of one’s own strengths and weaknesses.

 - Setting realistic, achievable and measurable goals is a great way to promote self-efficacy.
 Setting goals should be motivating.
 One way to increase motivation (and minimise feeling pressure or ‘failure’) is to set sub-goals, smaller and achievable related targets.

 - Understanding and avoiding negative self-talk as well as actively practicing positive self-talk, is an important tool for building self-esteem.
 Self-talk, which is essentially internal reflections on personal ability and/or image, can greatly influence self esteem and perceptions about personal ability.